NilFoundation/zkLLVM/README.md

 zkLLVM extends:
 1. `clang/clang++` : Compiles the program into general intermediate representation byte-code from C/C++.
-2. `assigner` Creates the circuit execution trace (a.k.a. assignment table) and produces data, needed by prover to produce proof.
+2. `assigner` Creates the circuit execution trace (a.k.a. assignment table) and produces data, needed by the prover to produce proof.

 Languages currently supported are:
 1. C/C++ (all the standards Clang 15 supports).